valandi/ImageTester/README.md

     + `-id` - Ignore displacement of shifting elements.
     + `-pn` - Prompt new tests, new tests will not be saved automatically, the user will have to review and save manually.
     + `-dv` - Disable SSL certificate validation. !!!Unsecured!!!
+    + `-lo` - Use legacy files order to comply with baselines that were created with versions below 2.0

     ###### For Documents (PDFs) only